Anything Is Possible (Debbie Gibson album)

-Anything Is Possible is the third studio album by American singer-songwriter Debbie Gibson, released on November 20, 1990 by Atlantic Records.
+Anything Is Possible is the third studio album by American singer-songwriter Debbie Gibson, released on November 20, 1990, by Atlantic Records.
 The album features a collaboration between Gibson and veteran Motown songwriter Lamont Dozier, who co-wrote four of the album's tracks including the title single.
 "Stand Your Ground" marked Gibson's final collaboration with longtime producer Fred Zarr.

 At the time of the album's release in late 1990, Gibson was 20 years old and the late-1980s teen pop wave was near its end.
 The album was Gibson's first to not reach the Top 10 on the Billboard 200 Albums chart, peaking at No. 41 in the United States.
-It made the top 40 of the Cashbox albums chart for one week, peaking at No. 38 on December 22, 1990 before descending down the chart.
+It made the top 40 of the Cashbox albums chart for one week, peaking at No. 38 on December 22, 1990, before descending down the chart.
 The album sold fewer copies than her previous two albums, Out of the Blue and Electric Youth, both of which had gone multi-platinum.

 Anything Is Possible was certified Gold by the RIAA.
 In Japan, the album reached No. 5 on the Oricon weekly albums chart and was certified Gold by the RIAJ.
 The album was released in March 1991 in the United Kingdom but stalled at No. 69.
 The title single reached the top 30 of the Billboard Hot 100 chart.

+Critical reception

+Billboard praised the album, stating that "much will be made about Gibson's more adult image and vocal style.
+What deserves more attention, however, is something that has always been found in her work: a true gift for crafting memorable pop songs."